drumnation/djentronome/.brain/2-agent-spock/b-features/02-core-packages-scaffolding/02-core-packages-scaffolding.md

 - Implement pattern-loader package with pattern loading and validation
 - Implement rhythm-engine package with hit detection and scoring functionality
 - Implement latency-calibration package with sync tests and offset calibration
+- Create integration tests between packages
+- Complete documentation updates

 ### 7.2.
 Next Steps
-- Create integration tests between packages
-- Complete documentation updates
+- Begin implementation of Web MIDI integration feature using the core-midi package
+- Start work on gameplay implementation using the rhythm-engine and pattern-loader packages
+- Integrate latency calibration into the main game flow

 ### 7.3.
 Progress Metrics
-- 6/8 subtasks completed (75%)
+- 8/8 subtasks completed (100%)
 - 4/4 packages fully implemented (100%)
 - Core gameplay mechanics ready for integration
-- Only integration testing and final documentation remaining
+- All integration tests and documentation completed